-He is optional, so you could skip it and still finish the game.
-I wouldn’t recommend that, though, because you’ll miss out on a unique fight that can even give experienced players a decent challenge.
+He is optional, so you could skip it and finish the game.
+I wouldn’t recommend that because you’ll miss out on a unique fight that can even give experienced players a decent challenge.

 Difficulty: 3 out of 10

 18. Crystal Sage

-I think that the Crystal Sage is the game’s introduction to a harder part of the game, but most definitely not the hardest part.
+I think that the Crystal Sage is the game’s introduction to a bump in the difficulty, but most definitely not the hardest part.
 Up to this point, the enemies and bosses have been pretty simple, but the defeat of this boss brings you to the next stage.

-He’s not an extremely hard boss once you get to know his behaviors, but it’ll take quite a few deaths to get familiar with them.
+He’s not an extremely hard boss once you get to know his patterns, but it’ll take quite a few deaths to get familiar with them.
 He’s a fun boss and will most likely be the hardest you faced up to that point, but he’s nothing compared to what’s to come.

 Difficulty: 3.5 out of 10

 17. Oceiros, the Consumed King

-I’ve seen people online writing about how much difficulty they had with him, which is understandable.
+I’ve seen people online writing about their difficulty with him, which is understandable.
 The first phase of the boss is very simple, as Oceiros is cradling an imaginary baby in one of his arms.
-Halfway through the fight, he throws away the “baby” and proceeds to beast mode on the player.
+Halfway through the fight, he throws the “baby” away and goes all beast mode on the player.

-He’ll sprint towards the player at full speed, spin his tail around, and fly at the player shooting his freezing breath.
-Come to think of it, he seemed so easy to me because he is very reminiscent of Vordt.
+He’ll sprint toward the player at full speed, spin his tail around, and fly at the player shooting his freezing breath.
+Come to think of it; he seemed so easy to me because he is very reminiscent of Vordt.

 The main differences between him and Vordt are that he is much quicker and has more ways to attack you.
 If you ever have trouble beating him, stay under him towards his rear as much as possible, and watch out for his deadly tailspin attack.